Lincoln cents are the longest-running series of coins in United States history.

 Why The 1922 Plain Cent Is Often Included In Coin Collections

 One of the possible reasons for a 1922 plain cent to be included in an album of regular Lincoln cents may be that the Philadelphia Mint did not produce any Lincoln cents in 1922.
 Yet, in the 1930s, when collecting Lincoln cents first became popular, many people were finding the 1922 plain penny and thought they were finding Philadelphia Mint pennies.
 It wasn’t until later, when the U.S. Mint revealed their records to the public, that it was learned by many collectors that the Philadelphia Mint never made any one-cent coins in 1922.
 (Philadelphia has produced Lincoln cents in every other year before and since.)

 Therefore, one might say that since the 1922 plain cent looks like what a 1922 Philadelphia cent would have appeared like had that mint facility produced pennies in that year, then the 1922 plain cent should be included as a type of proxy cent to fill the gap that the total absence of actual Philadelphia cents creates.

 Still the 1922 plain penny, for all of its novelty, is a popular coin.
 But does the 1922 plain cent really deserve to have a slot in collections of regular Lincoln cents?

 What’s The Resolution For This Issue?

 If coin album manufacturers are going to offer Lincoln cent albums with a hole for the 1922 plain cent, they should also offer an album without the 1922 plain cent hole, too.
-That is what Capitol Plastics does with their Lincoln cent holders.
-They offer Lincoln cent holders with and without holes for the 1922 plain cent and 1955 doubled die cent, two wheat pennies with a value of over $1,000.

 - Whitman’s 1909-1940 Lincoln cent folder